Discover CXPACKET: Top 5 Reasons

 Resource Management

-Keep an eye on server resources all the time, such as CPU and memory use, to spot any possible bottlenecks and resource conflicts.
+Monitor server resources, such as CPU and memory, to spot possible bottlenecks and resource conflicts.

 Search Hints

-When appropriate, take into account utilizing query hints like OPTION (MAXDOP n) to override the server-level MAXDOP value for those particular queries.
+Consider using query hints like OPTION (MAXDOP n) to override the server-level MAXDOP value for those particular queries when appropriate.

-When using suggestions, use caution and only use them after thoroughly understanding how the query behaves.
+When using suggestions, use caution only after thoroughly understanding how the query behaves.

 Hardware Improvements

-Consider updating your hardware to include more CPU cores and RAM to allow parallelism if this wait type delays continue despite optimization attempts.
+If these wait-type delays continue despite optimization attempts, consider updating your hardware to include more CPU cores and RAM to allow parallelism.

 Thresholds for Parallelism

-Based on the hardware capabilities and workload characteristics of your server, review and modify the parallelism thresholds, such as the “Cost Threshold for Parallelism” and “Degree of Parallelism” (DOP) settings.
+Based on your server’s hardware capabilities and workload characteristics, review and modify the parallelism thresholds, such as the “Cost Threshold for Parallelism” and “Degree of Parallelism” (DOP) settings.

-SQL Server could be discouraged from utilizing parallelism for simpler queries if the “Cost Threshold for Parallelism” is raised.
+SQL Server could be discouraged from utilizing parallelism for more straightforward queries if the “Cost Threshold for Parallelism” is raised.

 Cost Threshold for Parallelism